-- 1. It is the policy of the Mississippi Community College Board (MCCB) to accept the Commission on Colleges of the Southern Association of Colleges and Schools' (SACS) Criteria for Accreditation as the basic standards for quality and accountability for the state's public community and junior colleges. - 2.
-The MCCB also accepts the Criteria for Accreditation of SACS as the standards for assuring financial adequacy for all state community and junior colleges. - 3.
+- 1. It is the policy of the Mississippi Community College Board (MCCB) to accept the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), formerly known as the Commission on Colleges of the Southern Association of Colleges and Schools' Criteria for Accreditation (SACS), as the basic standards for quality and accountability for the state's public community and junior colleges. - 2.
+The MCCB also accepts the Criteria for Accreditation of SACSCOC, formerly known as SACS, as the standards for assuring financial adequacy for all state community and junior colleges. - 3.
 Although direct governance of the state's community and junior colleges is the responsibility of the local boards of trustees, the MCCB, through the authority established in Section 37-4-3 of the Mississippi Code, may request any such reports as the Board deems necessary to provide such information as needed to verify the fiscal condition of any of the state's community and junior colleges. - 4.
 Pursuant to Section 37-4-3, 6(1), the MCCB will fix standards for community and junior colleges to qualify for state appropriations.